bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Subject identifiers are hints to the AS in determining the RO and MUST NOT be taken as declarative statements that a particular RO is present at the RC and acting as the RQ.
-Assertions SHOULD be validated by the AS. [[ editor's note: assertion validation is extremely specific to the kind of assertion in place ]]
+Assertions SHOULD be validated by the AS. [[ editor's note: is this a MUST?
+Assertion validation is extremely specific to the kind of assertion in place, what other guidance and requirements can we put in place here? ]]

-If the identified RQ does not match the RO present at the AS during an interaction step, the AS SHOULD reject the request.
+If the identified RQ does not match the RO present at the AS during an interaction step, the AS SHOULD reject the request with an error.

 [[ Editor's note: we're potentially conflating identification (sub_ids) and provable presence (assertions and a trusted reference handle) in